nginxinc/nginx-basics-workshops/labs/lab1/readme.md

     ```

-1. Verify your container is running:
+1. Verify your container is running by typing below command on a new terminal window:

     ```bash
     docker ps -a